Contax G2 User's Guide

 Bracketing does not work at X.

-The AF system uses a passive infrared beam to get approximate focus instantly.
+The AF system uses an active infrared beam to get approximate focus instantly.
 It also can see in the dark out to about 10 feet (3m).

-An instant later, so long as there is at least a little light, a second very precise active rangefinder system gets (we hope) exact focus.
+An instant later, so long as there is at least a little bit of light, a second very precise passive rangefinder system gets (we hope) exact focus.
+The passive rangefinder simply looks at the details of the image without shooting any beams.

-This all happens automatically; we never realize that two systems are working.
+This all happens automatically; we never realize that two different systems are working one after the other.

 We have the best of both worlds: the speed and no-light performance of the active IR-beam AF, and the precision of passive AF which also can see through glass.

-The AF system only sees vertical lines.
-(In total darkness, the active IR beam focuses best on flat surfaces, like a wall or face.)
+In total darkness, the active IR beam focuses best on flat surfaces, like a wall or face, while the passive AF system only sees vertical lines.

 AF Mode Switch (top right), Contax G2. enlarge.